Profile

 🛒 Ingredients

-• 2 kg of veal offal (including sweetbreads, thymus gland, honeycomb tripe, and stomach lining)
+• 2 kg veal offal (including sweetbreads, lungs, tripe, and honeycomb tripe)

 • 2 onions